SYP-AHIF-2023-24-25/HackTrap/README.md

 - [x] The User should be able to pick up/collect viruses on the floor.
 - [x] The User should be able to dump his collected viruses in (only) his team container.

+### Sprint 4
+- [x] The User should be able to pick up/collect viruses on the floor.
+- [x] The User should be able to dump his collected viruses in (only) his team container.
+- [x] The User should be able to enjoy an instruction to the "Encrypt The Virus-Box"-Game.
+- [x] The User should be able to see an animation where all the virus-cages of the teams fly into one virus-box.
+- [x] The User should be able to play the "Encrypt The Virus-Box"-Game under time pressure with a ticking timer.
+- [x] The user should be able to select letters on the floor in the “Encrypt The Box” game.
+- [x] The User should hear a "Correct"-sound and see the letter disappear from the floor, when selecting a correct letter in the correct order.
+- [x] The user should hear a "wrong" sound and see the letter on the floor in red color for 3 seconds.
+- [x] The User should be able to enjoy and see a Success/Failure Ceremony in the end of the game (depending on the result of the Encrypting Box Game).
+- [x] The User should be able to see an advertisment at the end of the game (Ars Electronica x HTL Leonding).
+- [x] The User should be able to see a game-evaluation with the main-game-results of each team, after all the viruses are collected.

 # Sprints
 ### 1. Sprint - Project Initialisation
 - [x] Project proposal